MuhammadDevX/Build-Any-RAG-With-This-Repo/README.md

 7. Add the index name to your .env file as well by the name PINECONE_INDEX_NAME (based on what you named from pinecone)
 8. Run the commands one by one for getting your database

-Well done you have just created your own pinecone database and used a frontier model over it to response according to the provided context.
+Well done you have just created your own pinecone database and used a frontier model over it to respond according to the asked question.
 PLEASE STAR THIS REPO